leo-niem/CALAMARI/README.md

 Contrast Analyzer of Few Layer Van der Waals Materials

 Feel free to use this software for your research.
 This might be useful tool once it is setup to your needs.
+This program supports currently only Windows 10, other plattforms were not tested.
+An executable for MacOSX and Linux will follow.
 When used for publications, cite the software as follows:

 Niemann L. (2020), CALAMARI (Version 1.0)[Software], Hamburg, Germany,